vishalguptahmh/Android-Cheat-Sheet/README.md

 #### [Android Dagger 2 Tutorial](https://github.com/vishalguptahmh/Android-Dagger2-Tutorial)

-#### Handle your phone from your pc using [scrcpy](https://github.com/Genymobile/scrcpy),it will help you to demostrate in video conferencing or you can use [vysor](https://www.vysor.io) , it is paid but you can use some features in trial version.
+#### Handle your phone from your pc using [scrcpy](https://github.com/Genymobile/scrcpy),it will help you to demostrate in video conferencing or you can use [vysor](https://www.vysor.io) or [Apower](https://www.apowersoft.com/phone-mirror) , it is paid but you can use some features in trial version.

 ## Some Important Code Scripts